0xMati/Tech-Blog/Entra ID/Authentication/How Works Cloud Kerberos Trust.md

 ### Trust Models in WHfB

 WHfB can operate under three distinct trust models:
 1. **Key Trust**: Uses the public key written into the `msDS-KeyCredentialLink` attribute in Active Directory.
-Requires Azure AD Connect and domain controller support (Windows Server 2016+).
+Requires Entra ID Connect and domain controller support (Windows Server 2016+).
 2. **Certificate Trust**: Issues a certificate to the user during WHfB enrollment.
 Typically used in federated environments (e.g., with AD FS).
 Requires PKI.
 3. **Cloud Kerberos Trust**: The most modern model, removing the need for certificate issuance and key sync delays.
-The TGT is delivered as part of the Azure AD authentication flow and exchanged with a domain controller on demand.
+The TGT is delivered as part of the Entra ID authentication flow and exchanged with a domain controller on demand.

 Cloud Kerberos Trust extends WHfB to function **instantly after enrollment** and **without PKI**, making it the most efficient and cloud-optimized trust model available today.